Museum of Chinese in America

-The Museum of Chinese in America (美國華人博物館 (美国华人博物馆, Měiguó Huárén Bówùguǎn, Mei5gwok3 Waa4jan4 Bok3mat6gun2); abbreviated MOCA) is a museum in New York City which exhibits Chinese American history.
+The Museum of Chinese in America (美國華人博物館 (美国华人博物馆, Měiguó Huárén Bówùguǎn, Mei5gwok3 Waa4jan4 Bok3mat6gun2); abbreviated MOCA) is a museum in Chinatown, Manhattan, New York City, which exhibits Chinese American history.
 It is a nonprofit 501(c)(3) education and cultural institution that presents the living history, heritage, culture, and diverse experiences of Chinese Americans through exhibitions, educational services and public programs.
 Much of its collection was damaged or destroyed in a fire in January 2020.
-After being closed for more than a year following the fire, the museum reopened to the public on July 15, 2021.
+The museum reopened to the public on July 15, 2021.
+It has been criticized by some Chinatown residents due to concerns related to gentrification.

 History

 Founded in 1980 in Manhattan's Chinatown, the museum began as the New York Chinatown History Project by historian John Kuo Wei Tchen and community resident and activist Charles Lai to promote understanding of the Chinese American experience and to address the concern that "the memories and experiences of aging older generations would perish without oral history, photo documentation, research and collecting efforts."
 From 1997 to 2006, Fay Chew Matsuda served as director of the museum.

 In 2005, the museum received part of a $20 million grant from the Carnegie Corporation, made possible through a donation by then-New York City mayor Michael Bloomberg.

 The museum moved to a new site at 215 Centre Street in 2009.
 The space was designed by architect Maya Lin and was six times as large as the old site.
 The permanent exhibition, With a Single Step, was designed by Matter Practice.
 In May 2011, Herb Tam became curator and director of exhibitions.

 In 2019, the museum relaunched their gift store with a new partner, the Asian American retail brand Pearl River Mart.
 Called MOCA Shop by Pearl River, the store is a "curated collection of items that hold great meaning in Chinese American culture."
+In the same year, the museum was awarded $35 million from New York City's broader $50 million disbursement toward community projects in Chinatown as part of a deal to allow the expansion of a jail there.
+The decision has been scrutinized by certain members of the Chinatown community, who have accused the museum of furthering gentrification in the neighborhood.
+Subsequently, there were consistent protests from Chinatown residents and business owners, as well as several exhibited artists rescinding their artwork.